itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post.md

 * Editing is inline so there's no need to preview content.
 * Developers control what content and metadata can be updated so there's not an overwhelming array of options.
-* Through git branching CloudCannon support multiple environments so changes can be testing on a live site before it's sent to production.
+* Changes can be testing on a live staging site before production with Git branching and multiple environments in CloudCannon.

 ### How do I get started?